JeremieAlcaraz/nixos-config-legacy/docs/build-qcow2.md

 1. Navigate to **Actions** in GitHub.
 2. Open the latest **Build QCOW2 image** run.
 3. Download the `nixos-qcow2` artifact.
 It contains `out/nixos.qcow2`.

-## Image-specific module

-The `nixos-qcow` configuration includes `modules/system/image-qcow.nix`, which forces the root filesystem to `/dev/disk/by-label/nixos` (matching the generator defaults) and removes swap devices.
-This avoids conflicts with `hardware-configuration.nix` when building disk images.

 ## Using the image with Proxmox